 V. Application for membership

-Applications for membership shall be addressed to the Executive Secretariat and decided upon by the competent organs.
+a.
+Applications for membership shall be addressed to the Executive Secretariat and decided upon by the Executive Committee.

 VI.
 Members, associates and observers

 The Association shall have full membership (Institutional and individual), in addition to associated members, observers and student members.
 Full members have voting rights in the General Assembly.